ReCheck-io/recheck-clientjs-library/docs/API.md

 ### login/mobile

-This request is called in _loginWithChallenge_ to get the token.
+This request is called in _loginWithChallengeParams_ to get the token.

 - usage http://localhost:3000/login/mobile?noapi=1
 - body